-One of the most complex transactions most consumers will ever complete is buying a home, as such, it is very important that you understand what you are getting into.
-Here is a list of some common real-estate terminology and their definitions to help you on your way...
+One of the most complex transactions most consumers will ever complete is buying a home.
+Therefore it is very important to understand what you are getting into.
+The following is a list of some common real-estate terminology and their definitions to help you on your way...

 Buyer's Agent vs. Listing Agent: Typically, when it comes to the sale of a home, there are two agents involved - a buyer's agent and a listing agent.
 The listing agent represents the seller, while the buyer's agent will work for you.
 Buyers do not pay their real estate agent as they will get a commission from the home seller.